codeboy47/airbnb-booking-analysis/README.md

 # airbnb-booking-analysis
 Analyzing the data of Airbnb bookings dataset that contains approximately 49 thousand observations.
+It has both numeric and categorical data.